oktadev/okta-blog/_source/_posts/2022-02-11-angular-auth0-quickly.md

 To see all the changes it makes to your files, see [this pull request on GitHub](https://github.com/oktadev/auth0-angular-example/pull/1/files).
 If you're interested in learning more about Schematics, I recommend reading my [Use Angular Schematics to Simplify Your Life](/blog/2019/02/13/angular-schematics) tutorial.

+> Want to use Okta for your identity provider?
+That's possible too!
+See [Use the Okta CLI to Quickly Build Secure Angular Apps](/blog/2020/12/03/angular-okta).

 ### Test your Angular authentication flow

 Run `ng serve` in your app, and you should see a login button at `http://localhost:4200/home`.